dwhieb/dissertation/README.md

 #### The Annotation Process

-Once the concordance was generated for English, I was able to open it using Microsoft Excel and manually annotate all ~380,000 tokens for reference, predication, and modification.
+Once the tab-separated concordance in KWIC format was generated for English, I was able to open it using Microsoft Excel and manually annotate all ~380,000 tokens for reference, predication, and modification.
 The resulting annotations are saved in `data/English/annotations` in both Excel and TSV formats.

 ### Nuuchahnulth